 Reza Abbasi Museum

-The Reza Abbasi Museum is one of the richest and most important museums in Iran.
-It was inaugurated on September 16, 1977, and named in memory of the famous painter of the Safavid era, Reza Abbasi.
+The Reza Abbasi Museum is one of Iran’s most significant and comprehensive museums.
+Inaugurated on September 16, 1977, it is named in honor of Reza Abbasi, the renowned painter of the Safavid era.

 History

-The museum building originally belonged to a furniture and home décor exhibition, but due to its architectural features and location, it attracted the attention of the authorities at the time and was purchased from the original owner.
-The museum was officially inaugurated in October 1977 by Farah Pahlavi to preserve valuable artifacts as well as royal gifts, but it was closed exactly one year later, in November 1978.
-During this period, from 1976 to 1979, the museum was managed by Aydin Aghdashloo.
+The museum building originally housed a furniture and home décor exhibition.
+Its architectural features and prime location drew the attention of authorities, leading to its purchase.
+The museum was officially inaugurated in October 1977 by Farah Pahlavi to preserve valuable artifacts and royal gifts, but it closed a year later in November 1978.
+During this period (1976–1979), Aydin Aghdashloo managed the museum.

 Halls

-This museum houses artworks from the prehistoric period up to the 13th century AH, displayed across three halls:
+The museum displays artworks spanning from the prehistoric era to the 13th century AH across three main halls:

 Collections